dechamps/RudeWindowFixer/README.md

 technically feasible using [hooks][], but such an approach would be complicated and would present higher potential for harmful side effects.

+The delayed operation is also useful when dealing with windows that are *not* created as transparent, but become transparent shortly afterwards.
+This is the case for the GeForce Experience "DT" window, for example.

-In theory, RudeWindowFixer can mitigate any issue where the Rude Window Manager is racing against any shell hook event, not necessarily the precise sequence of events described above.
+In theory, RudeWindowFixer can mitigate any issue where the Rude Window Manager is wrongly treating a transparent window as full screen, and/or races against a shell hook event, including issues that do not necessarily follow the precise sequence of events described above.
 Therefore, RudeWindowFixer could help even if your situation does not exactly match the one RudeWindowFixer was designed to address.
-However, RudeWindowFixer is unlikely to help with Rude Window Manager bugs that do not involve a shell hook event race condition.
+However, RudeWindowFixer is unlikely to help with Rude Window Manager bugs that do not involve transparent windows (as defined above) nor shell hook message race conditions.

 ## See also